Roscoe Arbuckle: In popular culture

-Neil Sedaka references Arbuckle, along with Charlie Chaplin, Buster Keaton, Stan Laurel, and Oliver Hardy in his 1971 song "Silent Movies", as heard on his Emergence album.
+Neil Sedaka refers to Arbuckle, along with Charlie Chaplin, Buster Keaton, Stan Laurel, and Oliver Hardy in his 1971 song "Silent Movies", as heard on his Emergence album.

 The James Ivory film The Wild Party (1975) has been repeatedly but incorrectly cited as a film dramatization of the Arbuckle–Rappe scandal.
 In fact it is loosely based on the 1926 poem by Joseph Moncure March.
 In this film, James Coco portrays a heavy-set silent film comedian named Jolly Grimm whose career is on the skids, but who is desperately planning a comeback.
 Raquel Welch portrays his mistress, who ultimately goads him into shooting her.
 This film was loosely based on the misconceptions surrounding the Arbuckle scandal, yet it bears almost no resemblance to the documented facts of the case.

 In Ken Russell's 1977 biopic Valentino, Rudolph Nureyev as a pre-movie star Rudolph Valentino dances in a nightclub before a grossly overweight, obnoxious, and hedonistic celebrity called "Mr. Fatty" (played by William Hootkins), a caricature of Arbuckle rooted in the public view of him created in popular press coverage of the Rappe rape trial.
 In the scene, Valentino picks up starlet Jean Acker (played by Carol Kane) off a table in which she is sitting in front of Fatty and dances with her, enraging the spoiled star, who becomes apoplectic.

-In the Gumby movie entitled Gumby: The Movie, the supporting character Fatbuckle is an affectionate reference to Arbuckle.
+Australian band The Fauves's 1993 debut album Drive Through Charisma ends with a song called "Arbuckle at Glenrowan", which imagines Arbuckle visiting the town of Glenrowan, Victoria where bushranger Ned Kelly was captured in the year 1880.

 Before his death in 1997, comedian Chris Farley expressed interest in starring as Arbuckle in a biography film.
 According to the 2008 biography The Chris Farley Show: A Biography in Three Acts, Farley and screenwriter David Mamet agreed to work together on what would have been Farley's first dramatic role.
 In 2007, director Kevin Connor planned a film, The Life of the Party, based on Arbuckle's life.
 It was to star Chris Kattan and Preston Lacy.
 However, the project was shelved.
 Like Farley, comedians John Belushi and John Candy also considered playing Arbuckle, but each of them died before a biopic was made.
 Farley's film was signed with Vince Vaughn as his co-star.